João Paulo I (São Paulo Metro)

 João Paulo I will be one of the future stations of São Paulo Metro and will belong to Line 6-Orange, which is under construction.
-In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia, in the North Side, to São Joaquim station of Line 1-Blue.
+In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia district, in the North Side, to São Joaquim station of Line 1-Blue.
 Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Side.

 The station will be located in the confluence between Avenida Miguel Conejo, Avenida João Paulo I and Rua Baião Parente, next to Rua Ameliópolis.